DavidAraujo98/SIO/Project-3/Analysis Report.md

 ### **Deploy Container**

 The next step for the attacker, was to install Docker.
-This would prove to be very usefull since it will allow him to install certain tools to further exploit the server.
+This would prove to be very useful since it will allow him to install certain tools to further exploit the server.

 The Docker container will allow the user to install and use BusyBox in the next steps.
 ### **Software Deployment Tools**